 When to go

-The trip can start each Sunday, between 23rd May and 5th Sep.
-Departures on other dates are possible upon request (rates depending on the group size).
+The trip can start each Sunday, between 21 May and 10 September.
+Departures on other dates are possible upon request for a min. of 8 people (rates depending on the group size).
 Biking in Denmark is perfect from May until September.
 You will enjoy comfortable weather and daylight during the summer from very early morning until late evening.

-- 6 overnights with breakfast as detailed in the itinerary
+- 6 overnights as detailed in the itinerary

-- Detailed route notes (1 x per room) & GPS tracks
+- Detailed route notes (1 x per room) and GPS tracks

 - 24/7 phone assistance by our local office/representative